 In particular, the gravitational-wave group at the University of Milano-Bicocca provides a vibrant environment with activities ranging from relativistic astrophysics. gravitational-wave data analysis, numerical relativity, and gravity theory.
 The group counts faculty members Gerosa, Sesana, Colpi, Giacomazzo, and Dotti as well as tens of students and postdocs.
 The city of Milan is a jewel in the north of Italy with a charming international vibe (as well as mountains, history, art, and outstanding food).

-The internal application deadline is on September 27th.
+The internal application deadline is October 18th.
 If you’re eligible and/or interested in applying with us, please get in touch asap ([email protected]) and we’ll go from there.

 Here are the relevant webpages (scroll down for the English text):